-I wrote a piece called “Mister Black” for the group FUSE – for their upcoming CD.
-I was also fortunate enough to supervise the recordings of the CD (produced by Ronald Trijber).
-The piece has already been making the rounds at live concerts and on TV, and I’m just happy FUSE is happy.
+I wrote the piece for the group FUSE – for their album ‘Studio’.
+I was also fortunate enough to supervise the recordings of the CD (produced by Ronald Trijber) and co-produce the following 2 albums, ‘Studio 2’ and ‘Studio 3’.
+The piece made the rounds at live concerts and on TV, and I’m proud of it.

 Bach Re-Invented (Sony Classical Catalog # 1941682)